idugalic/digital-restaurant/README.md

 ```

 #### 'Query' API
 Application is using an event handler to subscribe to all interested domain events.
-Events are materialized in denormalized SQL database schema.
+Events are materialized in SQL database schema.

 REST API for browsing the materialized data: